GoogleChromeLabs/webbundle-plugins/packages/webbundle-webpack-plugin/README.md

 ### v0.1.1

-- Add support for overriding headers with `headerOverride` plugin option.
+- Add support for overriding headers with an optional `headerOverride` plugin option.

 ### v0.1.0